SimoneAlbano000/ChaCha_Algorithm/README.md

 ```
 ```
 where:
-    - chacha* chacha is apointer to the struct
+    - chacha* chacha is a pointer to the struct
     - key0 is the key used to encrypt/decrypt the plain text message
     - nonce is a 96 bit string that shoud be generated at runtime pseudo/randomly and must be used once with the same key
     - counter is a 32 bit unsigned integer used for scrolling the blocks (only usefull if chacha is indended to be used as Stream Cipher, otherwise set to 0)